 4. Markevious Harris @poeticdrugs

-Another personal favourite influencer of mine better known by their Instagram handle ‘Poetic drugs’ adds what the beauty industry has been lacking for so long.
+Another personal favorite influencer of mine better known by their Instagram handle ‘Poetic drugs’ adds what the beauty industry has been lacking for so long.
 Good male representation.

 5. Jason @virtual.brat